Triton-Robotics/TR-mbed/core/util/motor/CANMotorDocumentation.md

 ## 1. Attach NewCANHandlers

-To make the CanMotor class work, you need to attach two NewCANHandler objects to it, which stores two can busses that we use to make the motors run.
+To make the CanMotor class work, you need to attach two CANHandler objects to it, which stores two can busses that we use to make the motors run.

 You do this with this function

 `DJIMotor::setCANHandlers(&handler1, &handler2);`

-Where each handler is a NewCANHandler object.
+Where each handler is a CANHandler object.

 ## 2. DJIMotor::tick()